ornladios/ADIOS2/docs/user_guide/source/introduction/nutshell.rst

 #. **Modular architecture:** ADIOS2 takes advantage of the major features
    of C++11.
-The architecture utilizes a balanced combination of runtime polymorphism and template metaprogramming to expose intuitive abstractions for a broad range of IO applications.
+The architecture utilizes a balanced combination of runtime polymorphism and template meta-programming to expose intuitive abstractions for a broad range of IO applications.

 #. **Community:** By maintaining coding standards, collaborative